bio-raum/FooDMe2/docs/troubleshooting.md

 - The primer sequences are incorrect
 - The reads were already trimmed; we only allow reads to pass that have been successfully primer trimmed inside of FooDMe2 to ensure a high data quality

-## `WARN: SAMPLE_ID - the mean insert size seems to be close to or greater than the mean read length.
+## `WARN: SAMPLE - the mean insert size seems to be close to or greater than the mean read length.
 Should you perhaps use --cutadapt_trim_3p?`

 If you see this warning, it means that there is a good chance that your reads contain PCR primer sites at both ends.
 This is because the insert size, i.e. the size of the sequenced fragment is smaller or roughly the same size as the individual paired-end reads.
 If your results look very noisy or fragmented, try re-running the analysis with the trimming option `--cutadapt_trim_3p` enabled.